Aurora borealis tour in Fairbanks with dog sledding, a fun and unique way to see the Northern Lights in Fairbanks

 • Number of participants: 14

-4. Fairbanks aurora viewing tour with photography service
+4. Fairbanks aurora tour with professional photography service

-4. Fairbanks aurora viewing tour with photography service
+4. Fairbanks aurora tour with professional photography service

-• Highlights: Aurora hunting with SUV, photography service
+• Highlights: Northern Lights chasing with professional photography service

-• Highlights: Aurora hunting in small group, snacks and drinks around a campfire, photography service
+• Highlights: Northern Lights chasing, dinner and hot drinks around a campfire, and professional photography service

 • Duration: 5 hours